JanaGauss/Connectome/README.md

 * https://www.python.org/downloads/
 * or: https://www.anaconda.com/

-**recommended**: Create a virtual environment before installing the package.
+**Recommended**: Create a virtual environment before installing the package.
 If you choose not to, you can skip to the Installation
 1. Open the command prompt
 2. Navigate to the project directory or create a new one:
 ```